dthpham/sminterpolate/docs/Install-From-Source-Guide.md

 virtualenv -p /usr/bin/python2 butterflow cd butterflow source bin/activate
-# dist-packages is a Debian-specific convention that is present in
+# dist-packages is a Debian-specific convention that is present in derivative distros
-# derivative distros
 echo "/usr/lib/python2.7/dist-packages" > lib/python2.7/site-packages/butterflow.pth
 python setup.py develop
 ```

 ### Debian (Jessie)
 Begin by installing FFmpeg.
-These instructions are adapted from this [guide](https://www.assetbank.co.uk/support/documentation/install/ffmpeg-debian-squeeze/ffmpeg-debian-jessie/).
+Note: these instructions are adapted from this [guide](https://www.assetbank.co.uk/support/documentation/install/ffmpeg-debian-squeeze/ffmpeg-debian-jessie/).
 This [gist](https://gist.github.com/holms/7009218) is a tad more comprehensive
 and will show you how to make a package that you can manage with `apt-get`.

 First add the multimedia source to the bottom of `/etc/apt/sources.list`.